All Products

 • If you use the object name mapping feature, other objects that depend on the renamed object may fail to be migrated.

-• To set WHERE conditions to filter data, right-click a table to be migrated in the Selected Objects section.
-In the dialog box that appears, set the filter conditions.
+• To filter data by using a WHERE clause, right-click the table to migrate in the Selected Objects box and specify the filter conditions in the dialog box that appears.
 For more information, see Set filter conditions.

-• To select SQL operations for migration at the database or table level, right-click the object to be migrated in the Selected Objects section.
-In the dialog box that appears, select the SQL operations that you want to migrate.
+• To select SQL operations to migrate at the database or table level, right-click the migration object in the Selected Objects box and select the required SQL operations in the dialog box that appears.

 Description